Bethesda-by-the-Sea

 Episcopal church in Palm Beach, Florida, U.S.

 Bethesda-by-the-Sea is an Episcopal Church by the Lake Worth Lagoon in Palm Beach, Florida.
 It is part of the Episcopal Diocese of Southeast Florida and the oldest existing congregation in Palm Beach.
 The church building is an example of the Gothic Revival style and surrounds a courtyard.

 History

-Initially the church began in the Little Red Schoolhouse in January 1889.
-The initial church was built of mostly wood from lumber from the beach with service beginning in April that year.
+Initially, the church began in the Little Red Schoolhouse in January 1889.
+The original church was built of mostly wood from lumber from the beach with service beginning in April of that same year.
 There was little access to the church aside from by boat.
-A larger new lot was sought in the following years with a rectory being built in 1890 and a second church built in the spring of 1895.
+A larger new lot was sought in the following years with a rectory built in 1890.
+The second church was built in the spring of 1895 and remained in service for many years.
 The second church held its last service on Easter Sunday April 12, 1925.